 Fundamental veterinary attention comprises:

-Essential puppy immunizations
+Essential puppy immunisations

 Yearly reinforcements